 Mark was represented by two highly respected attorneys, among the best in the state (Carl Shapiro and Dennis Riordan).
 The defense attacked the prosecutor’s chronology and Andrew’s credibility, who testified against Richards under a grant of immunity.
 They argued that although Richards participated in an attempted coverup of Baldwin’s murder, he had done so only out of misguided loyalty to his employees.
 Shapiro contended that Andrew, not Mark, should have been on trial for murder.

 Mark states that the science fiction writer Phillip Dick wanted to testify as an alibi witness but that he was not allowed to do so.
 Numerous friends were allegedly killed to prevent them from testifying.
 (Cassidy, Interview IV.)
-Dick died before the crime was committed, two years before the trial – that Mark’s friends were killed is similarly not substantiated.
+Dick died before the crime was committed, two years before the trial so he would have had to use time travel techniques out of a science fiction novel— that Mark’s friends were killed is similarly not substantiated.

 At least one of the jurors stated that Pendragon did not factor into their decision and that there was more than enough evidence apart from Campbell’s testimony to justify their verdict.
 The trial court found that there was “overwhelming” evidence to support the verdict.
 Mark was sentenced to life without parole.

 The length of the deliberations in the Richards case arguably indicates that the verdict was a close one.
 Yet, there was no question that Mark was involved with the murder – the only issue at trial was whether he was the mastermind or an accessory who tried to cover up the crime.
 There is a substantial difference between the two in legal terms, but neither one squares with Mark’s claim of having been a high level operative.
 The type of character, skills, knowledge, and connections that the latter would possess is at odds with the events surrounding the Baldwin murders.